 - Photochromatic Lenses: These automatically darken in bright light and lighten in low light.
 Darkening normally takes around 30seconds, while lightening can take five minutes.

 - Polarised Lenses: These cut reflected glare from surfaces such as water and shiny surfaces, and can be particularly useful for watersports and fishing, as well as driving.

 - Mirrored Lenses: A metallic coating on the lens that’s great for really bright sunshine, helping reduce the visible light that comes through your sporty sunglasses.

-KIT TEST: 5 of the best sports sunglasses for women
+KIT TEST: 9 best sports sunglasses for women

 Bollé Lightshifter (£150)

 The striking hot-pink,semi-rimless frame and curved,shield-style lens give these an appealing sporty look that’s more feminine than some.
 The Brown Blue category 3 lenses are perfect for bright, sunny days, giving very good high-contrast vision.
 Flattering on smaller faces, these sunglasses don’t budge, thanks partly to the Thermo grip material on the nose and end of arms.